Medical diagnosis: Differential diagnosis

 The method of differential diagnosis is based on finding as many candidate diseases or conditions as possible that can possibly cause the signs or symptoms, followed by a process of elimination or at least of rendering the entries more or less probable by further medical tests and other processing, aiming to reach the point where only one candidate disease or condition remains as probable.
 The result may also remain a list of possible conditions, ranked in order of probability or severity.
 Such a list is often generated by computer-aided diagnosis systems.

 The resultant diagnostic opinion by this method can be regarded more or less as a diagnosis of exclusion.
 Even if it does not result in a single probable disease or condition, it can at least rule out any imminently life-threatening conditions.

 Unless the provider is certain of the condition present, further medical tests, such as medical imaging, are performed or scheduled in part to confirm or disprove the diagnosis but also to document the patient's status and keep the patient's medical history up to date.

 If unexpected findings are made during this process, the initial hypothesis may be ruled out and the provider must then consider other hypotheses.

 Pattern recognition

 In a pattern recognition method the provider uses experience to recognize a pattern of clinical characteristics.

-It is mainly based on certain symptoms or signs being associated with certain diseases or conditions, not necessarily involving the more cognitive processing involved in a differential diagnosis.
+It is mainly based on certain symptoms or signs being associated with certain diseases or conditions, not necessarily involving the slower and structured cognitive processing involved in a differential diagnosis.

+Such heuristics are important in decision making, but also a major source of medical error, especially with atypical presentations.

-This may be the primary method used in cases where diseases are "obvious", or the provider's experience may enable him or her to recognize the condition quickly.
+This may be the primary method used in cases where diseases are "obvious", or the provider's experience may enable them to recognize the condition quickly.
 Theoretically, a certain pattern of signs or symptoms can be directly associated with a certain therapy, even without a definite decision regarding what is the actual disease, but such a compromise carries a substantial risk of missing a diagnosis which actually has a different therapy so it may be limited to cases where no diagnosis can be made.